FeenoX programming guide

 3.10 Comments

-• Use single-line comments // to add comments to the code so we can easily comment out certain parts of code using multiline comments /**/ while developing new features.
+• Use single-line comments // to add comments to the code so we can easily comment out certain parts of code using multi-line comments /**/ while developing new features.

 • Explain any non-trivial block or flag that needs to be set.
 Example